Paintings of Dancers, Commissions & Professional Prints • Migglet

 I use a wide range of materials & Media including Acrylics (on Canvas), Watercolours, Inks, Vine Charcoal and Charcoal Pencils, Soft and Hard Pastels, Pastel Pencils, and occasionally Oils.

-I paint with a wide variety of brands of Artist’s quality Acrylic Paints, including Golden Fluid Acrylics which I recently discovered and adore, they move so freely which is ideal for me as I do love to work quickly!
+I paint with a wide variety of brands of Artist’s quality Acrylic Paints, including Golden Fluid Acrylics which I recently discovered and adore, they move so freely which is ideal for me as I do love to work quickly!k

 When I first began drawing and painting, my husband bought me a beautiful boxed set of Derwent Inktense Watercolour Pencils for Christmas and I still reach for them very occasionally, although I have since accrued a wide selection of watercolour paints of various brands.
 My absolute favourite Watercolour Paints are my St. Petersburgh pans.
 They have such rich depth, superb artist’s quality and the colours positively glow!